A scalable system to measure contrail formation on a per-flight basis: Materials and Methods

-The data analysed in this paper comes from the time-period Apr 4 2019 -- Apr 4 2020.
-We analyze data sampled from across a whole year to account for seasonality of contrail formation\cite{meijer2022contrail}.
+In this work we analyze all flights inside the region shown in Fig.~\ref{regionfigure} containing the entire contiguous USA as well as much of the rest of North America.
+We analyze data sampled from across a whole year to account for seasonality of contrail formation\cite{meijer2022contrail}, starting on Apr 4 2019, just after GOES-16 ABI began taking images every 10 minutes.
+Our data therefore runs to Apr 4 2020.
 In Mar 2020 there was a large drop in air traffic density due to the COVID-19 pandemic, but we have found that quantities such as the fraction of flights matching contrails and the skill of prediction models were not meaningfully different in that month.
 We focus on 168 hours worth of data, distributed in 28 6-hour chunks, uniformly sampled by month and at different times of day, since this is more computationally tractable than processing an entire year.